Root Clusters over Number fields : Inverse Problems and Applications: Introduction

 The concept of ascending index of an extension was introduced by the author and Bhagwat in Section 7 of \cite{Bhagwat_2025}.
+For an extension $L/K$, the ascending index of $L/K$, $t_K(L)$ is $[G:H^G]$ and the quantity $u_K(L)$ is $[H^G:H]$ where $H^G$ is the normal closure of $H$ in $G$, i.e. the intersection of all normal subgroups of $G$ that contain $H$ (See Section 7.2 and Section 9 in \cite{Bhagwat_2025} for basic properties of ascending index of field extension).
+The following is referred to as the Inverse ascending index problem for number fields in \cite{Bhagwat_2025}.

+\begin{theorem}[Theorem 9.0.5, \cite{Bhagwat_2025}] Let $K$ be a number field.
+Let $n>2$ and $t|n$.
+Then there exists an extension $L/K$ of degree $n$ with ascending index $t_K(L)=t$. \end{theorem}

 Just like we introduced root capacity as a generalization of cluster size in \cite{Bhagwat_2025}, in Section \ref{intersection indicium} of this article we introduce the concept of intersection indicium as a generalization of ascending index.
-We prove some properties of intersection indicium and then establish the Intersection Indicium Magnification Theorem, Theorem \ref{tau magn} which is a generalization of Ascending Index Magnification Theorem proved in \cite{Bhagwat_2025}.
-In Proposition \ref{tau interesting eg}, we compute root capacity and intersection indicium for an interesting example.
+We establish the Intersection Indicium Magnification result, Proposition \ref{tau magn} which is a generalization of Ascending Index Magnification Theorem proved in \cite{Bhagwat_2025}.
+In Section \ref{inv tau section}, we establish the following as a generalization of Theorem \ref{t,r}.
+For notations see Sections \ref{intersection indicium} and \ref{inv tau section}.